Skip to main content

 • There are separate, dedicated policies which address the topic of children and the digital environment (protection, empowerment, and participation).

-• The BIK/BIK+ strategy is not explicitly referred to in national policies but has informed policy development on children and the digital environment.
+• The BIK+ strategy is very important in the national policy on children and the digital environment (e.g., is explicitly referenced in national policies).

 Table 1: Topic summary - policy frameworks